KellyP5/Desktop-Gym-Scheduler/Deliverable1.md

 **Did you complete all stories on your Sprint Backlog?**

-> Yes, we completely all sprint User Stories.
+> Yes, we completed all sprint User Stories.

 **Did you work at a consistent rate of speed, or velocity?
 (Meaning did you work during the whole Sprint or did you start working when the deadline approached.)**

 > By looking at our Taiga burndown chart and github commits, we had a consistent work flow and pace.
+Our Taiga burndown chart shows a consistent declining chart, with very little horizontal spots, which indicates that we consistently worked every day and met our goals by closing tasks/user stories.

 **Did you deliver business value?**